 - HON 201 URC Project Final Submission Form

-Please note: Make sure to visit the following section titled Faculty Mentoring to print out the necessary documents for your Honors faculty mentor to fill out!
+Note: Make sure to visit the following section titled Faculty Mentoring below to print out the necessary documents for your Honors faculty mentor to fill out!

 Full-time HCC faculty and regular adjunct faculty with experience at HCC make excellent mentors.
 The mentor should have expertise in the student's area of interest and be willing to work with the honors student from beginning of honors work to final project completion (usually regular meeting adding up to about 10 hours over the course of semester).